 If you recently lost Medicaid eligibility, you may be eligible to enroll in a Medigap policy with no medical underwriting.

-The Texas Department of Insurance website is another great resource for state-specific insurance information.
-Find information regarding your rights and public assistance benefits on the Texas Legal Services Center Hotline website.
+The Texas Department of Insurance is another excellent resource for state-specific insurance information.

 Texas Medicare Q&As